Martha’s Vineyard, MA – “Sharing Mom’s Spotlight” – Hot Tin Roof – August 28, 1999

 Photo Credit: Peter Simon

 “For this next song, I’d like to introduce my daughter Sarah Maria, or as we call her ‘Sally’ to the stage.”
 The Hot Tin Roof was packed to the gills.
 A roaring cheer erupted from the crowd as I stepped into the spotlight and took my first hit of off the stage light.
-It electrified me like heroin.
+It electrified me like cocaine.
 I knew immediately, the way a junkie knows the first time they taste their drug of choice, I’d need more.
 My eyes adjusted to the light as I approached my mom.
 She’d pulled her mic off the stand and held it to my mouth.
 I said something nervously like “hu-llo,” which lit up the crowd with laughter and more applause and made me wish I’d said more cause it felt so damn good to feel their attention and adoration.

 Mom counted off and I stared up at her waiting for my cue.
 There were other performances, other “lalas” on other stages.
 But after the Hot Tin Roof, I was only ever chasing the dragon.
 That performance was the closest the stage has ever brought me to seeing God.
 It was an out of body experience.
 I felt my feet go numb, my breath caught in the butterfly netting between heartbeats, the room spun and all the smiles in the audience were pumped, like one big jucy hit of cold air into my tiny 4-year-old body.